 Larva – the immature, aquatic, growing stage of the caddis and some other insects.
 Many species of caddis larva build a protective covering of fine gravel or debris to protect them in this stage.
 The larva is a bottom-dwelling non-swimming stage of the insect.

 Leader – A single piece of tapered monofilament or multiple segments of monofilament stepped down from large where it is attached to the fly line to small where it is attached to the tippet.
 The butt end is usually fairly large and stiff (say 0.023 inches diameter) with the tippet end around 3X or 4X (.008-.007 inches).
 The section near the fly may include a tippet.

-Level Line (L) – an untapered fly line, usually floating.
+Level Line (L) – and untapered fly line, usually floating.
 It is difficult to cast, a poor line for delicacy or distance, and a poor choice for an all-around line.

-Lie – Areas in a river or lake where fish hang out, commonly well-located because they are out of the main current, present cover from predators or provide a good source of insects and other food.
+Lie – Areas in a river or lake where fish hang out, are commonly well-located because they are out of the main current, present cover from predators, or provide a good source of insects and other food.